 How a Georgia DUI Lawyer Can Help

 Many ways exist for a skilled and experienced DUI attorney to reduce or potentially eliminate a DUI charge.
+Many DUI arrests begin in a municipal court but can be transferred to a jury trial court (a state court or superior court) if no “deal” can be negotiated in the lower court.
 But if you are considering not hiring a lawyer or just choosing a lawyer at random by searching all lawyers near me, you should probably think again.

 DUI law is one of the most complicated areas of law, partly because it’s always changing.
 In fact, the Georgia DUI Laws and related Code sections has over 30,000 words in its various provisions!
 Considering the LIFETIME criminal record a DUI conviction brings, why would you NOT fight to keep a conviction off your record?